verazb/verazb.github.io/index.md

 ### Teaching

-#### Causal Inference for Policy Evaluation
-University of Basel (2021)
+- **Causal Inference for Policy Evaluation**, University of Basel (2021)

   For this course lectured by Conny Wunsch, Ulrike Unterhofer and I lead lab sessions where we teach Master's and Ph.D. students how to implement causal inference methods by replicating papers in R.

   Check out the materials on [GitHub](https://github.com/verazb/Hippo).

-#### Past courses

 - Applied Empirical Analysis, M.Sc. and Ph.D. (lab sessions and teaching assistance), University of Basel (2020)

 - Empirical Research Methods in Labour Economics, M.Sc. and Ph.D. (lab sessions and teaching assistance), University of Basel  (2018, 2019)

 - Advanced Empirical Research Methods, M.Sc. and Ph.D. (teaching assistance), University of Basel (2018, 2019)

 ***